mozilla-spidermonkey/jsparagus/js-quirks.md

     > `function` `if` `import` `in` `instanceof` `new` `return` `super`
     > `switch` `this` `throw` `try` `typeof` `var` `void` `while` `with`

+    Four additional words are not in the *Keyword* list, even though they follow exactly the same rules:

+    > `true` `false` `null` `enum`

-    These words can't be used as names of variables or arguments.
+    These 36 words can't be used as names of variables or arguments.
     They're always considered special *except* when used as property names, method names, or import/export names in modules.